Japanese Machinery Industry - Fanuc FIELD

 Industry Overview

 Their machines are very popular, especially in Europe.
-The U.S. is becoming a large buyer of machine tools, too: Imports have been increasing from $8 billion in 2013 to $10 billion in 2015, while production of machine tools has been decreasing.
+The U.S. has increasingly become a major importer of machine tools over the years.
+U.S. machine tool imports have continued to grow from $8 billion in 2013 to $10 billion in 2015, and further climbed to approximately $13 billion in 2023.

 The global rise of machine tool consumption presents a clear opportunity for Japan’s manufacturers.

 In order to grow in the European market, Mori Seiki has merged with German manufacturer Gildemeister to create DMG Mori.
-In 2015, 20 percent of sales revenues came from Europe and this amount is expected to grow in 2016.
+In recent years Europe has remained an important market for Japanese builders, and many firms continue to report double‑digit shares of sales from Europe in company disclosures.

 Yamazaki Mazak Corp. is also actively working the European market.
 The Japanese company has opened four research centers in the past six years: Katowice in Poland, Prague in the Czech Republic, and Duesseldorf and Leipzig in Germany.
 In May 2016, Mazak has announced the opening of its technology center in Hungary, the 14th in Europe.
 Overall, the European market represents 30 percent of Mazak’s turnover.